Mike Warnke: Extravagant claims

-In 1982, Warnke began to exaggerate his achievements.
-During the 1980s, his claims of academic degrees increased from two bachelor's degrees to two master's degrees to a Doctorate of Philosophy.
+In 1982 Warnke began to exaggerate his achievements. his claims of academic degrees increased from two bachelor's degrees to two master's degrees to a Doctorate of Philosophy.
 In The Satan Seller, Warnke says he was wounded twice while in Vietnam.
 In Hitchhiking on Hope Street, he said he had been wounded five times.
 He followed up his interest in the Syro-Chaldean tradition and his 1970s ordination as a deacon with a 1983 ordination by independent bishop Richard Morrill, lately of the Byzantine Catholic Church, Inc. This ordination allowed Warnke to call himself bishop.

 National exposure

 On May 16, 1985, Warnke appeared in a prime-time news report about Satanism on ABC's 20/20.
 In the show's episode titled "The Devil Worshippers", Warnke was included in a number of segments where he discussed the implements and clothing used in Satanic ceremonies, a scar allegedly indicating where he was repeatedly cut so that his blood could be used in Satanic ceremonies, and what drew him to Satanism.
 After Warnke's appearance on 20/20, he was frequently cited as an expert on the occult by Christian radio host Bob Larson and the Chick Publications stable of authors.